-In 2008, Gwyneth Paltrow started her mailing list, sending her first weekly newsletter with recipes and nutritional tips.
+Never underestimate the power of the humble newsletter.
+In 2008, Gwyneth Paltrow started sending her first weekly newsletter with recipes and nutritional tips.
 Love it or loath it, Goop was valued in March 2019 at $250 million.
-Never underestimate the power of the humble newsletter.
+Here we give you all the reasons you should start a mailing list and tips to send out your first newsletter.

 Why have a mailing list?

 There are so many reasons why you should start building your mailing list.
-The first is, you own it!
+The primary one is that you own it!
 You might have followers on social media but what if the platform goes down or Elon Musk buys it?
 The second is, not everyone is on social media and because of the algorithms, you’re also not going to be able to reach everyone following you.
 A mailing list is your investment, and also a sign of your people investing in you and your vision.

 Newsletters are a great space for sharing different content or expanding on content that you’ve shared on social media.
 Perhaps it’s your weekly musings, talking about your process or sharing useful tips, or a new article or blog post you’ve written or something you’ve read or seen.
 There’s no right or wrong content to share, it just needs to be interesting for you to share, because you have to write it, and resonate with the people you’re writing to — because people are reading it!